nbcommunication/PageimageSrcset/README.md

 If your website theme uses UIkit, you can pass an array of UIkit width classes to `Pageimage::sizes` to be converted to sizes.
 The values stored here are used to do this.
 If you have customised the breakpoints on your theme, you can also customise them here.

 Please note that only "1-" widths are evaluated by `Pageimage::sizes`, e.g. `uk-width-2-3` will not work.

+### Image Suffix
+This is appended to the name of the images generated by this module and is used to remove old variations if the set rules change.
+You should not encounter any issues with the default suffix, but if you find that it conflicts with any other functionality on your site, you can set a custom suffix instead.

 ### Debug Mode
 When this is enabled, a range of information is logged to **pageimage-srcset**.